 Barnsley Football Club is an English football club based in the city of Barnsley in South Yorkshire in England.
-They currently feature in the Championship and have spent more seasons there than any other English club in history.
+They currently feature in League One.

 Barnsley were founded in 1887 as Barnsley St. Peter’s.
 They played in the Sheffield and District League from 1890 and then in the Midland League from 1895.
 They entered the Football League in 1898 and reached the FA Cup final in 1910.
 They won the FA Cup two years later.